aws-samples/aws-hpc-tutorials/content/07-aws-getting-started/03-access-aws.md

 ![Event Engine AWS Console](</images/sc22/event-engine-aws-console.png>)

 {{% notice warning %}}
-Do not forget to run in the US East (Ohio) AWS Region (us-east-2).
+Do not forget to run in the US East (N. Virginia) AWS Region (us-east-1).
 We can connect into your account if you need help during the tutorial.
 {{% /notice %}}